Countries of the world

 There are a number of websites giving basic facts and more detailed information.
 Often you will find it presented in different formats, some of which will allow for comparisons.

-Countries of the World - Fact Monster
+Countries of the World - Infoplease

 An online encyclopedia and homework site, this is a good starting point for all sorts of questions about countries.
 It has the advantage of setting out the information in a similar layout for each country and includes a list of dependencies (countries controlled by another country).